gflohr/Parse-Kayak/lib/Parse/Kalex.md

 ```

 The enclosed code will be placed at the top of the file, outside
-of a possible `package` statement for re-entrant parsers.
+of a possible `package` statement for reentrant parsers.

 Multiple `%top` sections are allowed.
 Their order is preserved.